entjos/JointFPM_simulation_study/README.md

                                 # which are used for the bootstrapping.
 ```

+## Intermediate results

+All intermediate results from the simulation study saved in the `/data` folder can be downloaded from the Open Science Framework (https://osf.io/k24gc).
+This folder includes all files that have been saved during the simulation as described in the folder structure below.

+Please follow these steps to reproduce all results from the simulation study without re-running the simulation:

+1. Download the `/data` folder using the OSF link above.
+2. Replace the existing `/data` folder in your project directory with the downloaded folder.
+3. Open the `master.R` file and run the scripts described in Section 1.5 in the file.

 ## Data provenance

 The example dataset `data/example/readmission.rds` used in the illustrative example was first published in the [`frailtypack`](https://cran.r-project.org/package=frailtypack) package for R under a GPL-2 license.